 #6 – Ask Price – Ask price shows the topmost ask in the market for this contract.
 It is typically the best price at which a trader is ready to sell in the market.
-If one seller is ready to sell at 50 USD and the other is ready to sell at 55 USD than a seller with 50 USD will come at the top and will be displayed in Ask.
+If one seller is ready to sell at 50 USD and the other is ready to sell at 55 USD, then a seller with 50 USD will come at the top and will be displayed in ask.

 #7 – Change – Change shows the difference in the latest LTP and previous LTP.
-If LTP increases change will be positive and if it decreases, the change will be negative.
+If LTP increases, the change will be positive, and if it decreases, the change will be negative.

 #8 – % Change – % Change shows how much the latest LTP has changed from the previous LTP in terms of percentage. % Change is equaled to Change*100/Previous LTP.